n4vrl0s3/Delete-First-and-Delete-Last-Function/README.md

-# Delete First and Delete Last Function
+# Delete First and Last

 This repository aims to provide a comprehensive starting point for understanding and implementing two fundamental list operations: deleting the first element and deleting the last element.
 These operations are implemented in Python and C++ and serve as a great introduction to list manipulation for beginners and intermediate programmers.